KielLagmay/MoodleDataCleanser_5/README.md

 # MoodleDataCleanser_5

-A Python/Anaconda/Jupyter Notebook Application for Cleansing multiple CSV Files across multiple computers.
+A Python/Anaconda/Jupyter Notebook Application for Cleansing multiple Moodle Log CSV Files across multiple computers.

 ## System Requirements
 - Windows 10 or later (with PowerShell), macOS 10.14 Mojave or later (with ZSH), or Ubuntu 20.04 or later (with BASH)